fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.intigriti.com/2021/02/03/bug-bytes-108-browser-to-automate-xss-finding-bug-bounty-collaborators-ending-the-samesite-confusion/">-Browser to automate XSS, Finding bug bounty collaborators & Ending the SameSite confusion</a>

+<a href="https://github.com/dolevf/Damn-Vulnerable-GraphQL-Application">-Damn Vulnerable GraphQL Application is an intentionally vulnerable implementation of Facebook's GraphQL technology, to learn and practice GraphQL Security</a>

 <a href="https://blog.melbadry9.xyz/ddns-ec2-ips-current-state">-Dangling DNS: Amazon EC2 IPs (Current State)</a>

 <a href="https://netsec.expert/posts/xss-in-2021/">-Cheatsheet: XSS that works in 202</a>